periph/gohci/README.md

 ### Won't the auto-updater break my CI when you push broken code?

 Yes.
-I'll try to keep `sci` always in a working condition but it can fail from time to time.
-So feel free to fork the `sci` repository and run from your copy.
-Don't forget to update `sci_update.timer` to pull from your repository instead.
+I'll try to keep `gohci` always in a working condition but it can fail from time to time.
+So feel free to fork the `gohci` repository and run from your copy.
+Don't forget to update `gohci_update.timer` to pull from your repository instead.
 It'll work just fine.

-### `sci` doesn't have unit tests.
-Isn't that stupid?
+### Why `gohci` doesn't have unit tests?

-I think you are missing the point.
+Because I like ironic projects.

-### What's the max testing rate per hour?
+### What's the maximum testing rate per hour?

 Github enforces [5000 requests per hour](https://developer.github.com/v3/#rate-limiting) for authenticated requests.
 Each test run does 3 create status requests, 1 gist create request including the 'metadata' stream then one gist edit request per additional stream, including the two 'setup' streams.
 So a configuration defining 7 tests would sum for 3+1+2+7=13 requests.
-5000/13 = 384 tests run/hour.
+5000/13 = *384 tests run/hour*.